scsere/waWebStats/README.md

 firefox -p
 ```

-go to http://web.whatsapp.com and scan the QR code with your phone, close the browser, done.
+go to http://web.whatsapp.com, make sure the 'remember me' checkbox is checked and scan the QR code with your phone, close the browser, done.
+In case of problems make sure the browser keeps the session cookie required to authenticate.

 ## Use